 In April 2022, the U.S. Department of Justice ("DOJ)" issued Civil Investigative Demands which seek information with respect to a civil investigation under the Anti-kickback Statute and the False Claims Act.
 The Company voluntarily contacted the DOJ offering to provide any materials needed in the investigation and to answer any questions.
 While the Company's policy during the relevant time was to not seek payments from federal health care programs, the third-party billing company utilized at that time submitted some claims to Medicare Advantage plans administered by commercial insurance companies.
 The Company has worked diligently to ensure that payments from Medicare Advantage plans have been returned to the commercial insurance companies and believes it has returned substantially all such payments that it has discovered to date, totaling approximately \$450 thousand.
-The DOJ has not made any allegations in the investigation, and the Company is currently unable to predict the eventual scope, ultimate timing, or outcome of this investigation.
-As a result, the Company is unable to estimate the amount or range of any potential loss, if any, arising from this investigation.
+We are currently unable to predict the eventual scope, ultimate timing, or outcome of this investigation.
+As a result, we are unable to estimate the amount or range of any potential loss, if any, arising from this investigation.

-9. SUBSEQUENT EVENT
+11. SUBSEQUENT EVENT

-Nasdaq Notice
+Nasdaq notice